 I took a red-eye flight to New York City from California and got very little sleep on the plane.
 I arrived during the morning hours of December 31st, exhausted, and willing to make a deal with the devil to get some sleep.

-The service was great, but the best way to describe how great it to tell you about my arrival.
-When I got to the front desk after my long overnight flight, the staff advised me that my room wasn’t ready yet but that I could leave my luggage with them if I wanted and they would call me when a room was ready.
+The service was great, but the best way to describe how great it was is to tell you about my arrival.
+When I got to the front desk after my long overnight flight, the staff advised me that my room wasn’t ready yet but that I could leave my luggage with them if I wanted and that they would call me when a room was ready.
 I agreed and found a seat in the lounge area where I could slouch down, let my eyes glaze over, and wait for my room to be ready while trying not to fall asleep in public.

 The staff quickly recognized my tough situation.
 They told me they were making calls to their staff and putting a rush on my room.
 They offered this on their own, I never asked for a rushed check-in.
 A short time later, I was advised that they had a room ready for me and the bellman got me and my luggage to my room without hesitation.